LoadedNachos/uds-docs/src/content/docs/tutorials/add-package-to-bundle.md

 ---
-title: Adding the Package Custom Resource to Application Zarf Package
+title: Adding UDS Configuration to a Zarf Package

 sidebar:
   order: 3